-We partner with the local church and volunteer teams to build homes for families living in poverty across Latin America.
+We partner with the local church and volunteer teams to build homes for families living in poverty in México, the Caribbean, and Central America.
 Through this act, the example of Christ’s love is evident to everyone involved.

 WHAT CITIES DO YOU WORK IN?

-We work in Juárez, México; Acuña, México; San Raymundo, Guatemala; Santiago, Dominican Republic; and Chinandega, Nicaragua.
+We work in Juárez, México; Acuña, México; San Raymundo, Guatemala; Santiago, Dominican Republic; Chinandega, Nicaragua; and Marcala, Honduras.

 The families we serve earn an average of $60 per week or less.
 Many live in structures made of cardboard, wood pallets, or other scrap materials available to them.
 In addition, extended families often live together, making their small living area very crowded.

 No. A trained Casas por Cristo missionary or intern will be with each team, leading and teaching everything that is required to complete the project.
 Any group with willing servants can complete the home.